top of page

 Fresh Apple Strudel Is Closer Than You Think

-“An apple a day keeps the doctor away.”
-I repeated the reassuring mantra this past weekend as I mixed together butter, margarine, and sour cream for my apple strudel.
+I repeated the reassuring mantra as I mixed together butter, margarine, and sour cream for my apple strudel.
 It wasn’t just any apple strudel.
 After years of rolling flimsy dough, re-rolling, and piecing together unshapely strudels, I learned the tricks of the trade from the expert bakers at Gluckstadt’s St. Joseph’s Catholic Church.
-Hundreds of strudels were made and sold at Sunday’s Germanfest, each one as perfectly-shaped as the next.
+Hundreds of strudels were made and sold each year at Germanfest, each one as perfectly-shaped as the next.
 Learning their technique opened the door for my first — and I might add perfect — apple strudel of fall.

 The keys to rolling strudel, or making dough for pie crusts or any pastry, actually, are simple.
 It’s imperative to work with firm, chilled dough.
 Dough must be combined the day before, covered, and chilled in the refrigerator overnight.
 Just like that, no more flimsy dough when the rolling process begins.

-Also, instead of using a pastry board, a pastry cloth is the way to go.
+Instead of using a pastry board, a pastry cloth is the way to go.
 The thin cloth is made of a utility fabric called unbleached drill, similar to light canvas.
 It can be found in the kitchen gadgets aisle next to rolling pins.
-If you’re a DIY kind of person, you can make your own by purchasing the fabric in the craft section and hemming the edges.
+Our pick is grandma-approved: pastry cloths made by Bethany, and you can buy one with or without an included board.

 To begin, sprinkle flour directly onto the cloth and spread it over the surface with your fingers.
 Then, place the dough on the floured cloth and grab your rolling pin.
 The floured cloth creates a smooth, non-stick surface for rolling dough for strudels, pie crusts, cobblers, and anything else that needs straightening before baking.